Acacia Gardens

 Acacia Gardens has shown very soft population growth performance across periods assessed by AreaSearch

-Acacia Gardens' population, as per AreaSearch's analysis, was approximately 3,714 as of August 2025.
-This figure represents an increase of 46 individuals (1.3%) since the 2021 Census, which reported a population of 3,668 people.
-The change is inferred from the estimated resident population of 3,714 from the ABS as of June 2024 and an additional 17 validated new addresses since the Census date.
-This results in a population density ratio of 3,909 persons per square kilometer, placing Acacia Gardens among the top 10% of locations assessed by AreaSearch, indicating high demand for land in the area.
-Population growth was primarily driven by overseas migration, contributing approximately 57.4% of overall population gains during recent periods.
+Acacia Gardens' population, as per AreaSearch's analysis, was approximately 3,714 by November 2025.
+This figure represents an increase of 46 individuals since the 2021 Census, which recorded a population of 3,668.
+The change is inferred from ABS's estimated resident population of 3,714 in June 2024 and the addition of 17 validated new addresses post-Census.
+This results in a density ratio of 3,909 persons per square kilometer, placing Acacia Gardens among the top 10% of densely populated areas nationally.
+Overseas migration contributed approximately 57.4% to recent population growth.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projections indicate a decline in overall population over this period, with the area's population expected to decrease by 104 persons by 2041.
-However, growth is anticipated among specific age cohorts, notably the 85 and over age group, projected to expand by 141 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For uncovers areas, NSW State Government's SA2 level projections from 2022 (base year: 2021) are applied.
+Growth rates by age group are used for all areas from 2032 to 2041.
+Future trends indicate a population decline of 104 persons by 2041, with the 85 and over age group projected to expand by 141 individuals.

 Frequently Asked Questions - Population